akthanon/easy_hadoop/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under 🚧🚧🚧.
 See the LICENSE file for details.

-## 🙌 Contributing
+## 🙌 Contributing 🚧🚧🚧

 Feel free to submit pull requests, report issues, or suggest improvements.

 ## 📢 Contact

 For questions, suggestions, or collaboration, reach out via GitHub Issues or fork the project.